Mozarkite/Mozarkite/README.md

 ### 📚 Currently Doing
 - 📖 Reading *Advancing into Analytics* by George Mount
 - 📊 Progressing onto **Exploratory Data Analysis (EDA) in R**
-- Working on a web application using streamlit for a Movie Reccomendation system through an API (WIP)

 ---